nenadkarisic/food-recipes/README.md

 HUNTER_API_KEY=<hunter_api_key>
 CLEARBIT_API_KEY=<clearbit_api_key>
 ```
-When you have created the `.env` file and populated these variables, you can run `docker-compose up` command, which
-will perform the following steps:
+When you have created the `.env` file and populated these variables, you can run `docker-compose up` command, which will perform the following steps:
 * pull the needed images
 * build and run the containers for defined services
 * instantiate the database
 * perform necessary migrations
 * create the superuser
+* run PgAdmin GUI on `localhost:5050`
 * run the app on `0.0.0.0:8000`.